 Similarly, NFS has extremely weak consistency semantics when multiple clients are interacting with the same files or directories, opting instead for “close-to-open”.
 In the world of network attached storage, where most environments use NFS, whether or not the server’s file system is “fully POSIX” may not be relevant, and whether client applications notice depends on whether data is being shared between clients or not.
 NFS may also “tear” the results of concurrent writers as client data may not even be flushed to the server until the file is closed (and more generally writes will be significantly more time-shifted than CephFS, leading to less predictable results).

-However, all of there are very close to POSIX, and most of the time applications don’t notice too much.
+Regardless, these are all similar enough to POSIX, and applications still work most of the time.
 Many other storage systems (e.g., HDFS) claim to be “POSIX-like” but diverge significantly from the standard by dropping support for things like in-place file modifications, truncate, or directory renames.

 POSIX is somewhat vague about the state of an inode after fsync reports an error.
 In general, CephFS uses the standard error-reporting mechanisms in the client’s kernel, and therefore follows the same conventions as other file systems.